rohitkishnan/pf9-ui-plugin/README.md

 # Running tests

-We have several levels of testing: unit tests, integration tests, and end to end tests (e2e).
+We have several levels of testing: unit tests and integration tests. e2e tests are planned for later.

-Unit tests and integration tests are run through jest.
+Unit tests are run through jest.

+Integration tests are run through Cypress.

-End to end tests are run through the Selenium web driver.
+End to end tests are not yet implemented.

-If on Mac OS X, make sure to install the Selenium web driver for chrome.
-This can be done with:

-`brew install chromedriver`

 ## Linting tests